Skip to main content

 What is the current 4-inch soil temperature in Ohio?

-The current average 4-inch soil temperature across Ohio is 76°F, measured at 2 USDA and NOAA stations.
-Readings range from 75°F to 77°F depending on location and elevation.
+The current average 4-inch soil temperature across Ohio is 74°F, measured at 2 USDA and NOAA stations.
+Readings range from 74°F to 74°F depending on location and elevation.
+Soil across Ohio is running 2°F above the seasonal normal of 72°F for mid-August, based on 2 of 2 stations with historical records.

 What does the 4 inch soil temperature mean?